kamran-rapidfireAI/rag-optimization-biomed-chatbot/SPEC.md

 ### Best-fit question types (aligned with BioASQ + PubMedQA)

 1. **Yes/No/Maybe questions** (strong fit; easy to score)
-- *Example:* “Does metformin reduce cancer risk in patients with diabetes?”
+   - *Example:* "Does metformin reduce cancer risk in patients with diabetes?"
-- *Example:* “Is vitamin D supplementation associated with reduced fracture risk in older adults?”
+   - *Example:* "Is vitamin D supplementation associated with reduced fracture risk in older adults?"

 2. **Factoid questions** (short, specific answers)
-- *Example:* “Which gene is mutated in Huntington’s disease?”
+   - *Example:* "Which gene is mutated in Huntington's disease?"
-- *Example:* “What receptor does naloxone primarily antagonize?”
+   - *Example:* "What receptor does naloxone primarily antagonize?"

 3. **List questions** (return a set of items with citations)
-- *Example:* “What are common adverse effects of amiodarone?”
+   - *Example:* "What are common adverse effects of amiodarone?"
-- *Example:* “Which drugs are ACE inhibitors?”
+   - *Example:* "Which drugs are ACE inhibitors?"

 4. **Summary / synthesis questions** (best for showing RAG value + citations)
-- *Example:* “Summarize evidence on SGLT2 inhibitors and heart failure outcomes.”
+   - *Example:* "Summarize evidence on SGLT2 inhibitors and heart failure outcomes."
-- *Example:* “What does the literature say about ketogenic diets and epilepsy control?”
+   - *Example:* "What does the literature say about ketogenic diets and epilepsy control?"

 ### Out-of-scope queries (must refuse / reframe)